molikmiah/no-frills/README.md

 The next release will not contain any breaking changes and will include documentation on how to use the framework/library.

 ## Usage
-Please read our [Get Started](https://github.com/molikmiah/no-frills/blob/master/GETSTARTED.md) guide for installation instructions.
+Please read our [Wiki Guides](https://github.com/molikmiah/no-frills/wiki) for installation instructions.

 We have includes an [Exampe Web-App](https://github.com/molikmiah/no-frills/tree/master/example-app) which you can view and use as a boilerplate/starter.
 This example app demonstrates setting up routes and controllers.

 To use the example-app it will need to be ran via a server/localserver.
 If you have python installed you can run the following command from the example-app folder `python -m SimpleHTTPServer 8080` and then visit http://localhost:8080

 ## Build Instructions